-Illustration 1 Affected people climb the ladder of participation
+Illustration 1: Affected people climb the ladder of participation

-Illustration 2 Humanitarian actors prefer traditional ways of communication
+Illustration 2: Humanitarian actors prefer traditional ways of communication

 Digital technologies are widely considered as having the potential to enable effective aid and service delivery.
-By using digital tools and communication channels to share information, provide feedback, and submit appraisals, data becomes the "currency of digital transformation, driving changes to systems for decision-making and service delivery" (Global Partnership for Sustainable Development Data 2022, 11).
+By using digital tools and communication channels to share information, provide feedback, and submit appraisals, data becomes the "currency of digital transformation, driving changes to systems for decisionmaking and service delivery" (Global Partnership for Sustainable Development Data 2022, 11).
 However, the downside of technological shifts is the massive amounts of personal and non-personal data on affected people collected without proper use, deletion, or erasure, which poses potential privacy risks.
-While these risks might not be new, they impose new trade-offs and realtime challenges for humanitarian stakeholders and affected populations, such as data breaches, misinformation, and disinformation (Martin et al. 2022; Vinck et al. 2022; Hilhorst et al. 2021; Madianou 2019; van Solinge 2019; Willitts-King et al. 2019; Jacobsen et al. 2018; Madianou et al. 2016).
+While these risks might not be new, they impose new tradeoffs and real-time challenges for humanitarian stakeholders and affected populations, such as data breaches, misinformation, and disinformation (Martin et al. 2022; Vinck et al. 2022; Hilhorst et al. 2021; Madianou 2019; van Solinge 2019; Willitts-King et al. 2019; Jacobsen et al. 2018; Madianou et al. 2016).

 The initial optimism and promises of using technology to give a voice to affected people and increase efficiency and effectiveness of humanitarian programming through technology have slowly given way to scepticism.
 The current debate seems to be more risk averse, with concerns around digital harms and an increased digital divide, which could worsen protection risks for already vulnerable and marginalised people.
 "Collecting ever-more-detailed information that gets digitalised and therefore can be plugging it into software that aggregates and disaggregates for potentially unforeseen uses, introduces new risks that we have yet to fully grasp" (Jacobsen et al. 2018, 16).

 Despite this more nuanced approach highlighting potential risks, humanitarian organisations continue digitalising their business processes, often just focusing on one specific business area and piloting one specific digital tool.
-Coherent and widespread actions and jointly agreed standards on how to develop or use digital tools while protecting affected people's data and privacy are still limited across the humanitarian sector (e.g. IFRC Data Playbook 2022, Inter-agency Standing Committee Operational Guidance on Data Responsibility 2021, International Committee of the Red Cross Data Protection Handbook 2020).
-Best practices and guidance on how to increase data and digital literacy and introduce concepts such as data agency or participatory data stewardship in humanitarian action are scarce (Active Learning Network for Accountability and Performance in Humanitarian Action 2022; Global Partnership for Sustainable Development Data 2022; Ada Lovelace Institute 2021; Bryant et al. 2020; Willitts-King et al. 2019).
+Coherent and widespread actions and jointly agreed standards on how to develop or use digital tools while protecting affected people's data and privacy are still limited across the humanitarian sector (e.g. IFRC Data Playbook 2022, IASC Operational Guidance on Data Responsibility 2021, ICRC Data Protection Handbook 2020).
+Best practices and guidance on how to increase data and digital literacy and introduce concepts such as data agency or participatory data stewardship in humanitarian action are scarce (ALNAP 2022; Global Partnership for Sustainable Development Data 2022; Ada Lovelace Institute 2021; Bryant et al. 2020; Willitts-King et al. 2019).